Ham-ish/Y12-Game-Dev-Blog/Blogs/Blog 2.md

 ### PicoCTF

-I did the first 2 questions on this website then got stuck because I couldn't run python code, or i couldn't download a .wav file
+I did the first 2 questions on this website then got stuck because I couldn't run python code, or I couldn't download a .wav file

 ### In Conclusion and plan for the next week